stqumat/stqumat.github.io/my_publications.md

 Publications
 -------
-The articles are sorted in reverse-chronological order based on their initial appearance on arXiv.
+The articles are sorted in reverse-chronological order based on their first appearance on arXiv.

 <ol reversed>